Build to Sell Roadmap — From Invention to Acquisition

 Phase 1 — Protect the Idea Before You Build

 Before investing serious time or money, it is important to understand how your invention can be protected and whether discussing it publicly could damage future opportunities.
+This phase primarily reduces intellectual property risk.

 Protect Your Invention Before You Share It